-Xerox invented and popularized photocopy machines to the extent that “xerox” is used as a synonym for photocopy.
+Xerox invented and popularized photocopy machines to the extent that “Xerox” is a synonym for a photocopy.

-It invented the concept of WIMP (Windows, Icon, Menu and Pointing Device) but even then it cannot capitalize on emerging era of computing in 80’s and 90’s.
-After 25 years of effort and spending 2 billion dollars, it is still no where in the computer business.
+It invented the concept of WIMP (Windows, Icon, Menu and Pointing Device) but even then it cannot capitalize on the emerging era of computing in 80’s and 90’s.
+After 25 years of effort and spending 2 billion dollars, it is still nowhere in the computer business.
 Why did they fail?

 Xerox was (and is) a big brand but of copying and not computers.
 The perception of Xerox has become so strong to convey photocopying that consumer cannot think of it being associated with computers.
 Had they tried a different brand name things might have been different.

 Symbian is still the world’s largest used OS in the mobile market (even in so-called smartphones), in 2008, Nokia acquired and open-sourced Symbian OS.
 But over a period of last four years, Nokia’s share of the smartphone market has fallen from 62% to 37% global unit shipment which clearly shows that Nokia has lost the limelight in the eye of consumers especially its Symbian OS whose share in the USA is mere 2%.
 Its Ovi-store launch was such a disaster, even die-hard Nokia fans are leaving it.
 Recently, Sony left Symbian foundation followed by Samsung, leaving Nokia as the sole phone manufacturer of Symbian based phones.
 Now, the Symbian Foundation website (including the online source code repository of Symbian OS) is planned to shut down making it closed-source for all practical purposes.